UCAT Tutor

 When should my child start preparing for the UCAT?

-Can my child resit the UCAT if they are unhappy with their score?
+Can my child retake the UCAT if they are unhappy with their score?

 Ready to get started?